 - Deer hunting closes when the Cache River gauge at Patterson exceeds 10 feet at the Patterson gauge and reopens when the gauge falls below 8.5 feet.
 Click here for details.

-- The Lee LeBlanc Waterfowl Rest Area closes to access Nov.
-1 and reopens to access the day after duck season ends.
+- The Lee LeBlanc Waterfowl Rest Area is closed to access Nov.
+1-Feb.
+15.

 - Nonresidents need a Nonresident Wildlife Management Area Waterfowl Hunting Permit to hunt waterfowl.

 |Leased Land Permit Required||No|

 It was formerly called Black Swamp.
 In 1981, the commission changed the name to include Rex Hancock because of his hard work and dedication to saving wetlands along the Cache River corridor.

 The initial purchase was made in 1971 from 3 different owners; approximately 3,888 acres were purchased at this time.
 In 1983, 1,694 acres of Potlatch land on the south end was purchased by the Natural Heritage Commission, which deeded it to the AGFC.
 Another 377 acres know as the LeBlanc Unit was purchased in cooperation with Ducks Unlimited and the Nature Conservancy in 1990.
 In 1995 a 427-acre FmHA tract was deeded to the Commission bringing the total acreage to 6,394, all under AGFC ownership.

 The area was originally purchased to preserve wetlands along the Cache River and is excellent wintering habitat for waterfowl.

 The WMA is mostly low bottomlands and swamps.
 The Cache River splits the area in the middle.
 Major hardwood species are Cypress, tupelo, oaks and hickory.